-You don’t often think of grandma’s hosta patch as the best place to harvest lunch, but perhaps it’s time to open your eyes to all the wonderful edibles lurking in your very own yard!
+You don’t often think of grandma’s hosta patch as the best place to harvest lunch, but hostas are edible (and delicious).
+Perhaps it’s time to open your eyes to all the wonderful edibles lurking in your very own yard!

 Just like any plant, the taste will vary a bit from variety to variety.
 The hostas in my yard taste a bit like a cross between a scallion and asparagus.
 There’s a slight hint of onion, but the overwhelming flavor is the green goodness of asparagus.

 They have a pleasant crunch, a bit like the juicy green mouthfeel of iceberg lettuce, but with a lot more flavor.
 The best time to harvest hostas is when they’re young shoots just emerging from the earth in spring.
 I’ve heard the flowers are also delicious later on in the summer, and you can eat those without cutting into your actual plant, which may be a better choice if you’re actually harvesting grandma’s patch.

 Use a sharp knife to slice hosta shoots off at ground level.
 The size of the shoots will vary from plant to plant.
 Obviously larger hosta varieties mean larger shoots, and these in my yard are a giant blue hosta variety that gets really tall by the late spring.

 The shoots are likewise pretty large, meaning there’s more to eat.
 Since this one’s in desperate need of being thinned, it’s no big deal to harvest a few shoots.

 Take off a handful or two from each plant and there will be more space for the remaining stalks to thrive.